tc39/proposal-async-await/README.md

 ## Debatable Syntax & Semantics

 ### Awaiting Non-Promise
 When the value passed to `await` is a Promise, the completion of the async function is scheduled on completion of the Promise.
-For non-promises, behaviour aligns with Promise conversation rules according to the proposed semantic polyfill.
+For non-promises, behaviour aligns with Promise conversion rules according to the proposed semantic polyfill.

 ### Surface syntax
 Instead of `async function`/`await`, the following are options: